Hausdorff Reductions and the Exponential Hierarchies: Introduction

+Unlike in \zcref{theo_exp_nexp_containment}, where the real computation is identified via an ordering of \ounawarelegal ones, we instead single it out by validating oracle answers.
+While positive answers can be verified within $\Oracle{\iNExpTime{(i+j)}}{\SigmaP{c-1}}$, negative ones cannot, which prevents direct validation.

+We overcome this as follows.
+Since $\Machine{M}$ runs in time $\iExp{i}{p(\StringLength{w})}$, for some polynomial $p(n)$, all its queries have length at most $\iExp{i}{p(\StringLength{w})}$.
+Thus, it suffices to determine the behavior of $\Omega$ on queries of bounded length.
+The key idea is to reason about \emph{sets of queries} answered positively by the oracle, thereby avoiding the need to validate negative answers.
+Let $Y$ be a set of queries of length at most $\iExp{i}{p(\StringLength{w})}$.
+Within $\Oracle{\iNExpTime{(i+j)}}{\SigmaP{c-1}}$, we can check whether all queries in $Y$ are answered positively by $\Omega$.
+This allows us to define a Hausdorff predicate that identifies the real computation via the Hausdorff index.

+The predicate $\Language{D}(w,z)$ is defined as follows.
+First, we check whether there exists a set of more than $z$ queries of length at most $\iExp{i}{p(\StringLength{w})}$ answered positively by $\Omega$.
+If no such set exists, then there are at most $z$ such queries, and hence exactly $z$.
+We then guess a set $Y$ containing exactly these queries and check its correctness.
+Given $Y$, we guess an \ounawarelegal computation $\pi$ of $\Machine{M}$ on $w$ and verify that all oracle answers in $\pi$ are consistent with $Y$.
+This validates both positive and negative answers, since $Y$ captures all queries answered positively by $\Omega$, and $\Machine{M}$ does not ask longer queries.
+If successful, $\pi$ is the real computation of $\Machine{M}$ on $w$ with oracle $\Omega$.
+We then set $\Language{D}(w,z)$ according to whether $w \in \Language{L}$, up to a parity adjustment.

+The remaining inclusion relationships of \zcref{theo_nexp_nexp_containment} follow more or less directly from the definition of Hausdorff languages via type~(iii) oracle procedures.

-Besides the above results linking the classes $\Oracle{\iExpTime{i}}{\Oracle{\iNExpTime{j}}{\SigmaP{c}}}$ and $\Oracle{\iNExpTime{i}}{\Oracle{\iNExpTime{j}}{\SigmaP{c}}}$ to Hausdorff classes, we also link the classes $\Oracle{\iExpSpace{i}}{\Oracle{\iNExpTime{j}}{\SigmaP{c}}}$ to Hausdorff classes.
-For the space-bounded oracle machines, we adopt the deterministic query model~\cite{RuzzoST84}, which is equivalent to the unrestricted query model~\cite{LadnerL76} when deterministic space oracle classes are considered.
-Notice that the unrestricted query model has been used various times in the literature also for space-bounded oracle classes above \LogSpace (see, e.g., \cite{Hemaspaandra1994,Gottlob1995,Dawar1998}).
+The same approach extends to space\nbdash-bounded oracle classes, and Hausdorff classes can be related to $\Oracle{\iExpSpace{(i-1)}}{\Oracle{\iNExpTime{j}}{\SigmaP{c-1}}}$.
+We adopt the deterministic query model~\cite{RuzzoST84}, which is equivalent to the unrestricted model when deterministic space oracle classes are considered~\cite{LadnerL76}.
+The unrestricted query model has also been used beyond \LogSpace (see, e.g., \cite{Hemaspaandra1994,Gottlob1995,Dawar1998}).